lookit/lookit-docs/docs/source/Technical-Glossary.rst

 Lookit Ember Frameplayer
 ------------------------

-Consent manager videos
+The frameplayer that provides the functionality for the experiments themselves.
+It parses the JSON documents specifying the study protocol into a sequence of "frames" and runs them.
+For more information, see :ref:`frame_development`

-ADDPIPE
+PIPE
 -------

-ADDPIPE is used to record the video and audio.
-It connects to the hardware of your computer and films for you.
-It also converts recorded files to ,mp4. https://addpipe.com/about
+PIPE is a wrapper around the webRTC recorder that handles streaming.
+It is used to record the video and audio.
+WebRTC is what connects to the hardware of your computer and films for you.
+PIPE converts recorded files to ,mp4. https://addpipe.com/about